-- 47. Risk management reports should include exposure and position information for all significant risk areas (eg credit risk, market risk, liquidity risk, operational risk) and all significant components of those risk areas (eg single name, country and industry sector for credit risk).
-Risk management reports should also cover risk-related measures (eg regulatory and economic capital). - 48.
-Reports should identify emerging risk concentrations and provide information in the context of limits and risk appetite/tolerance and proposed recommendations for action where appropriate.
+57. Risk management reports should include exposure and position information for all significant risk areas (eg credit risk, market risk, liquidity risk, operational risk) and all significant components of those risk areas (eg single name, country and industry sector for credit risk).
+Risk management reports should also cover risk-related measures (eg regulatory and economic capital).

+58. Reports should identify emerging risk concentrations, provide information in the context of limits and risk appetite/tolerance and propose recommendations for action where appropriate.
 Risk reports should include the current status of measures agreed by the board or senior management to reduce risk or deal with specific risk situations.
 This includes providing the ability to monitor emerging trends through forward-looking forecasts and stress tests.

-- 49. Supervisors expect that risk management reports will be complete.
-A bank should determine risk reporting requirements to best suit its own business models and risk profiles.
+59. Supervisors expect banks to determine risk reporting requirements that best suit their own business models and risk profiles.
 Supervisors will need to be satisfied with the choices a bank makes in terms of risk coverage, analysis and interpretation, scalability and comparability across group institutions.
-For example, an aggregated risk report should include, but not be limited to, the following information: capital adequacy, regulatory capital, capital and liquidity ratio projections, credit risk, market risk, operational risk, liquidity risk, stress testing results, inter- and intra-risk concentrations, and funding positions and plans. - 50.
-Supervisors expect that risk management reports to the board and senior management provide a forward-looking assessment of risk and should not just rely on current and past data.
+For example, an aggregated risk report should include, but not be limited to, the following information: capital adequacy, regulatory capital, capital and liquidity ratio projections, credit risk, market risk, operational risk, liquidity risk, stress testing results, inter- and intra-risk concentrations, and funding positions and plans.

+60. Supervisors expect that risk management reports to the board and senior management provide a forward-looking assessment of risk and should not just rely on current and past data.
 The reports should contain forecasts or scenarios for key market variables and the effects on the bank so as to inform the board and senior management of the likely trajectory of the bank's capital and risk profile in the future.

-Clarity - Risk management reports should communicate information in a clear and concise manner.
+Clarity and usefulness - Risk management reports should communicate information in a clear and concise manner.
 Reports should be easy to understand yet comprehensive enough to facilitate informed decision-making.
-Reports should include an appropriate balance between risk data, analysis and interpretation, and qualitative explanations.
+Reports should include meaningful information tailored to the needs of the recipients.